-Custom MyMove Block
+Custom MyMove Steering Block

-My Block components in NXT-G are simply subprograms that you can create and reuse throughout your programs.
-Not only do they give you the ease of reusability but they make global changes much easier as well.
+My Block components in EV3 are simply subprograms that you can create and reuse throughout your programs.
+Not only do they give you the ease of reusability but they also make global changes much easier.
 Say, for example, you have an attachment motor hooked to port A and you commonly make it move up 85 degrees to move your claw attachment.
 Say you do this in six different programs in your robot.
-Now, assume you make a change in your attachment, and the claw motor now needs to move 95 degrees each time.
-You must now make that change in six different programs, but if you had made the claw movement into a My Block, you'd have to change it in only one location, and all the other programs would pick up on that change as soon as the new My Block was loaded.
+Now assume you make a change in your attachment, and the claw motor now needs to move 95 degrees each time.
+You must now make that change in six different programs.
+But if you had integrated the claw movement into My Block, you'd have to change it in only one location, and all the other programs would pick up on that change as soon as the new My Block was loaded.

-■ Note It is not necessary to use My Block components.
+Note It is not necessary to use My Block components to program your robot.
 However, mastering their use allows your team to create efficient programs that can be adapted to changes faster.
 They also make the code of your programs much more consistent and readable.

-With what you learned earlier, we can create our own custom block for our robot's movements; let's call it a MyMove block.
-One of the things we talked about earlier was using the circumference of our robot wheels and the desired distance to travel to figure out the number of rotations our motor needed to turn.
-To make life simpler, we could add that math into a MyMove block and have the NXT figure out the necessary rotations for you.
+With what you learned earlier, you can create your own custom block for your robot's movements; let's call it a MyMove Steering block.
+One of the things I discussed earlier was using the circumference of the robot wheels and the desired distance to travel to figure out the number of rotations the motor needed to turn.
+To make life simpler, you could add that math into the MyMove Steering block and have the EV3 figure out the necessary degrees for you.

-In Figure 3-8, you can see that I have created three variables, Motor Power, Circumference, and Distance.
-If we use these variables, the Motor Power variable will feed directly into our Move block's power wire.
-The Circumference and Distance will feed into a Math Block, so we can divide the Distance value by the Circumference to get the necessary rotations for the motor to reach our destination.
+Figure 3-7 shows that I have created three variables: Motor Power, Circumference, and Distance.
+If we use these variables, the Motor Power variable will feed directly into the Move Steering block's power wire.
+The Circumference and Distance will feed into a Math Block, so we can divide the Distance value by the Circumference to get the necessary degrees for the motor to reach its destination.

+Figure 3-7.
+The code that will be included in the MyMove Steering block

+Now that we have the code, we can create the MyMove Steering block.
+When creating a My Block that has parameters, you need to be careful when selecting the code that will be included in the actual block and left out of the selection of the variables that will be the parameters, as shown in Figure 3-8.

 Figure 3-8.
-The code that will be included in the MyMove block
+Highlighting just the Math and Move Steering block, the variables are left out so that they will become parameters for the MyMove Steering block

-Now that we have our code, we can create the MyMove block.
-When creating a My Block that has parameters, you need to be careful when selecting the code that will be included in the actual block and leave out of the selection the variables that will be the parameters, as shown in Figure 3-9.
+Now that we have the Math and Move Steering blocks selected, we can create the MyMove My Block using the My Block Builder that is found under the Tools menu.
+As you can see earlier in Figure 3-6, when I created the MyMove Steering block, there are three boxes in the block image.
+These represent the three variables that I was using for inputs.
+They will now show as parameters for the MyMove Steering block, as you can see in Figures 3-9, 3-10, and 3-11.

 Figure 3-9.
-Highlighting just the Math and Move block, the variables are left out so that they will become parameters for our MyMove block.

-Now that we have the Math and Move blocks selected, we can create the MyMove My Block.
-As you can see in Figure 3-6, when I created the MyMove block, there are three # signs on the left.
-These represent the three variables that I was using for inputs.
-They will now show as parameters for the MyMove block, as you can see in Figures 3-10 and 3-11.

-Figure 3-10.
-The new code that will be included in the MyMove block, including three input parameters.
+The new code that will be included in the MyMove Steering block, including three input parameters